opulo-inc/docs/docs/openpnp/calibration/2-connect-to-machine/index.md

 ## Next Steps

-Next, we'll work on the the camera's [the Homing Fiducials](../4-homing-fiducial/index.md).
+Next, we'll work on the camera's [the Homing Fiducials](../4-homing-fiducial/index.md).